Contact process with viral load: Survival of the CPVL and its upper invariant law

 The first result we will show in this section is that the critical behaviour of the survival probability of the CPVL does not depend on the initial configuration as long as the initial configuration $\eta$ is non-empty and finite.
 This means that

-for all $\eta\in \N_0^V$ with $|\eta|\in (0,\infty)$. \begin{proof}[Proof of Propostion~\ref{prop:CriticalValueIndependentOfStart}] If the left-hand side is true by monotonicity, the right-hand side is a direct consequence.
-On the other hand, by additivity we know that
+for all $\eta\in \N_0^V$ with $|\eta|\in (0,\infty)$. \begin{proof}[Proof of Propostion~\ref{prop:CriticalValueIndependentOfStart}] If the left-hand side is true, then by monotonicity, shown in Lemma~\ref{lem:MonotonMarkov}, and translation invariance the right-hand side is a direct consequence.
+On the other hand, by additivity, shown in Lemma~\ref{lem:Additive}, we know that

 for all $t\geq 0$.
 In particular it holds that if $\bfeta^{\eta}$ has a strictly positive probability to survive so does $\bfeta^{M \delta_x}$, where $M:=\max_{x\in V}\eta(x)<\infty$.
 Now we see that

 and together with the the Markov property we conclude that